Getting Started With Home Financing

 Which is the right home for you?
 Many factors will likely come into play when making this decision.
-Consider your budget, preferred location, the style of home you like, the amount of space you need, and your favorite features in a home.
+Consider your budget, current mortgage interest rate, preferred location, the style of home you like, the amount of space you need, and your favorite features in a home.

 There may be several property types available depending on your location.

 - Single Family Homes: A stand-alone home, often with a surrounding yard, is a popular choice for the privacy it provides.
 It’s what many people envision when they think of “home.”